 - So’s Your Mom – Delis, Specialty Food, Sandwiches, Bagels – Its open 7am to 8pm except it opens at 7am and closes at 7 pm on Saturday & Sundays — $

-- WE, THE PIZZA — they’ve great pizza in DC, and it’s worth the walk to Capitol Hill.
-Pizza available by slice or whole pies.
+- WE, THE PIZZA — It’s worth the walk to Capitol Hill for their delicious pizza.
+Pizza is available by slice or whole pies.
 Salads, wings, and other sides also served.
 Famous politicians have been known to frequent this spot.
 They offer party packages, and lunch specials.
 Parking is very difficult to find.
 A 15-minute cab from AGH — $

 - Cava Grill A quick, healthy and tasty lunch and dinner option.
 A 10-minute walk from AGH.
 They offer rice bowls that you can top with your choice of meat, vegetables, lettuce, hummus and more. $